ampyard/facequest/tutorial.md

 #### User Profile Section: {#user-profile}

 <br/>
-To see all user information just click on the user profile page where all user information is given like <b>username, email Id, phone number, company details </b> etc.
+To see all user information just click on the user profile page where all user information is given like <b>username, email address, phone number, company details </b> etc.

 <br/>